mjhea0/bootstrap3/blog_sample.md

     </html>
     ```

-4. Add a nav bar (which is ALWAYS responsive), a container, jumbotron, some [ipsum text](http://hipsteripsum.me/), and a button:
+4. Add a nav bar (which is ALWAYS responsive), a container, Jumbotron, some [ipsum text](http://hipsteripsum.me/), and a button:

     ```html
     <!DOCTYPE html>